source-ag/assignment-software-engineering/assignment.md

 Your solution should include the following functionality:

-1. An API endpoint to consume the _raw_ data from the greenhouse climate computer (see below for access to data)
+1. An API endpoint to expose the _raw_ data as provided from the greenhouse climate computer (see below for access to data)
 2. One or more API endpoints to expose the meteo data in a _sane_ and _convenient_ format for consumption by the frontend.
 The frontend expects at least the following